Princess Celestia: My Little Pony: Equestria Girls

 In the Equestria Girls spin-off, Princess Celestia is shown to be the former mentor of Sunset Shimmer, her previous student before Twilight, who later turned cruel and dishonest and abandoned her studies before disappearing into the human world.
 In the first Equestria Girls film, she tasks Twilight with traveling to the human world to recover her crown containing the Element of Magic after it is stolen by Sunset.
 In the special My Little Pony: Equestria Girls – Forgotten Friendship, she reconciles with Sunset when she returns to Equestria to seek her guidance and apologizes to her.

 My Little Pony: The Movie

 Princess Celestia appears at the beginning of the film alongside Luna and Cadance, preparing for the Friendship Festival in Canterlot.
 When the Storm King's forces, led by Tempest Shadow, attack Canterlot, Celestia attempts to defend the city but is turned to stone by Tempest's obsidian orbs.
 She remains petrified for most of the film until the Storm King's defeat releases all the captured magic, restoring her and the other princesses to normal.

 My Little Pony: Pony Life

 Princess Celestia appears in the spin-off reboot series My Little Pony: Pony Life with a different personality, being portrayed as more light-hearted compared to her wise and composed characterization in Friendship Is Magic.
+She notably appears as a recurring character in the first six episodes of the first season as the judge of the Royal Jelly Juggernaut reality television series.